dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-dagster.md

 ## Introduction to Dagster

-Dagster is an orchestrator that's designed for developing and maintaining data assets, such as tables, data sets, machine learning models, and reports.
-Dagster ensures these processes are reliable and focuses on using software-defined assets (SDAs) to simplify complex data management, enhance the ability to reuse code and provide a better understanding of data.
+Dagster is an orchestrator designed for developing and maintaining data assets, such as tables, data sets, machine learning models, and reports.
+Dagster ensures these processes are reliable and focuses on using software-defined assets (SDAs) to simplify complex data management, enhance the ability to reuse code, and provide a better understanding of data.

 To read more, please refer to Dagster’s [documentation.](https://docs.dagster.io/getting-started?_gl=1*19ikq9*_ga*NTMwNTUxNDAzLjE3MDg5Mjc4OTk.*_ga_84VRQZG7TV*MTcwOTkwNDY3MS4zLjEuMTcwOTkwNTYzNi41Ny4wLjA.*_gcl_au*OTM3OTU1ODMwLjE3MDg5Mjc5MDA.)